CodeYourFuture/curriculum/content/induction/blocks/github-poets/index.md

 This playlist introduces Git & Github: tools we'll be using from now on.

-These videos cover concepts that you'll be learn slowly over this course as you need them.
-Be sure to use these videos in the future when you need them.
+These videos cover concepts that you'll learn slowly over this course.
+Bookmark these videos and come back in the future when you need them.

 For now, you only need to watch the first video: